nf-core/website/markdown/events/2022/bytesize-nascent.md

 **Note: The content has been edited for reader-friendliness**

 [0:01](https://www.youtube.com/watch?v=chayGGPTnfM&t=1)
 (host) Hello, everyone.
 My name is Franziska Bonath.
 I'm the host for today.
 With us is Edmund Miller.
 He is a PhD student at the University of Texas at Dallas.
-Edmund going to talk today about the pipeline from nf-core called nascent.
+Edmund is going to talk today about the pipeline from nf-core called nascent.
 And to you.

 [0:19](https://www.youtube.com/watch?v=chayGGPTnfM&t=19)
 Hey, good morning, everyone.
 I'm Edmund.
 Let's get started.
 If I can advance the slides.
 Okay, a quick overview of what we're going to talk about today.
 A quick background on nascent transcript identification.
 Because I'm not sure if it's as common as some other assays such as ChIP-seq, RNA-seq.
 A brief history of the development of the pipeline.
 Lastly, we're going to talk about the pipeline itself and give a brief overview of that.